Jang-Uk-5362/Jang-Uk-5362/README.md

   - **2nd Major**: Applied Statistics, Kyonggi University

 - 🎯 **Current Activity**:
   Participating in the **KT AIVLE School**, a program by KT aimed at nurturing AI engineers.

+  ### 🏆 Projects and Experiences at KT AIVLE School
+During my time at **KT AIVLE School**, I have been involved in a variety of projects and hands-on learning experiences, including:
+- **Data Preprocessing and Insight Extraction**:
+  Gained a deep understanding of the importance of cleaning, transforming, and preparing data to derive actionable insights.
+- **Machine Learning and Deep Learning Models**:
+  Developed predictive models using both traditional machine learning and deep learning techniques, fine-tuning pretrained models to align with specific project goals.
+- **API Integration and Fine-Tuning**:
+  Integrated APIs to utilize pretrained models, customizing them through fine-tuning for optimal performance in real-world scenarios.
+- **Database Management**:
+  Learned and applied basic SQL queries using **MySQL** for data manipulation and analysis.
+- **Model Deployment**:
+  Experienced deploying AI solutions using **Docker**, ensuring scalability and accessibility for end users.

 ---